workingDog/cyberstationFX/README.md

 ### Documentation

-With **CyberStation** a user can create and edit STIX-2.0 objects and send them as a bundle to a selected TAXII-2 server.
-The application user interface consists of three main areas; the *Taxii servers* area, where Taxii servers can be setup and selected, the *Stix objects* area, where STIX-2 objects can be created and edited, and the *Graph view* area, where the STIX objects can be displayed as a graph.
+**CyberStation** user interface consists of three main areas; the *Taxii servers* area, where Taxii servers can be setup and selected, the *Stix objects* area, where STIX-2 objects can be created and edited, and the *Graph view* area, where the STIX objects can be displayed as a graph.